karayabin/universe-snapshot/universe/CliTools/doc/api/CliTools/Input/CommandLineInput.md

 - **option**: an option contains an equal symbol (=).
 The key is the part on the left of the equal symbol, and the value is the part on the right.
+An option can start with two or more dashes, but not one dash (one dash is reserved for one-letter flags, see the "flags" entry for more details).
 - **parameter**: a parameter doesn't contain an equal symbol (=).
 A parameter doesn't start with a dash.
 - **flag**: a parameter doesn't contain an equal symbol (=).
 A parameter starts with a dash.
+If the flag starts with only one dash, then what follows is a one letter dash, or a combination of multiple one letter flags.

 Notes:
-- An option can start with one (or more) dash.
 - The value of a a flag always resolves to a boolean: true if set, or false if not set.
 - Dashes at the beginning of an option or a flag are not part of the option name or flag name.
 - Regular quoting (with single or double quotes) can be used to protect the option's values if necessary.
 - The equal symbol (=) is reserved for separating an option key from its value, and therefore cannot be part of a parameter name, an option name, and/or a flag name.
+- An element starting only with one dash is a one-letter flag, or a combination of multiple one-letter flags.